Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Rent estimate

-It is considered appropriate to have a rent that is about 30% of your take-home pay, so a rough guideline is 60,000 to 70,000 yen.
+Rent should be about 30% of your take-home pay, so a rough guideline is 60,000 to 70,000 yen.

 Estimated utility costs